-If you ever wondered what would happen if someone did do just that, I mean to write a story without bothering to really put any research into it, then you would have the hot mess that is Russian Tattoos Obsession.
+If you ever wondered what would happen if someone did do just that, I mean to write a story without bothering to research it, then you would have the hot mess that is Russian Tattoos Obsession.

 To say this book has issues is really an understatement.